The Young Turks: Political activity

 As a platform for online and offline civic engagement and political action, Rebel HQ offers information about a candidate, their website and campaign.
 The show informs viewers on how they can contact politicians, assist progressive candidates affiliated or unaffiliated with the Justice Democrats through donations or to participate by volunteering, canvassing and attending events like rallies in local communities.
 TYT's online platforms facilitate the encouragement of civic participation with the political system that in 2018 assisted Justice Democrats in getting 7 congressional victories, 25 candidates during the general election and 78 in the primaries.
 After Ocasio-Cortez became a congresswoman, TYT has continued to cover and defend her from slants by the political and media elite.
 Other Justice Democrats congressional members like Ro Khanna and Rashida Tlaib have appeared on TYT discussing progressive policies and issues.

 In June 2019, during a high-profile Democratic presidential candidate campaign weekend in Iowa, TYT and a group of supporters launched the Progressive Economic Pledge campaign, challenging presidential candidates to sign.
 The pledge is to support higher wages, Medicare for All, Green New Deal, college for all and the end of private campaign financing.

 In mid-November 2019, Uygur filed to run for Congress in California's 25th district, a seat recently vacated by the resignation of Katie Hill, an office also being pursued by former Trump campaign aide George Papadopoulos.
+He received 6.6% of the vote and did not advance to the runoff, which was won by Republican Mike Garcia.

+On October 11, 2023, Uygur announced his campaign for president in the Democratic primary.
+He was kept out of the primary because he was not a natural-born American citizen.

+On December 6, 2023, TYT hosted a forum featuring Democratic Party presidential primary candidates Congressman Dean Phillips, Marianne Williamson, and Cenk Uygur.
+Biden was invited but declined to attend.
+The candidates responded to the GOP debate being held in Tuscaloosa, Alabama which was scheduled to end at the same time.
+The discussion was moderated by John Iadarola, the main host of The Damage Report on the same network.

+On January 12, 2024, NewsNation hosted a second forum featuring Phillips, Williamson, and Uygur.
+Biden was invited but did not attend.
+The discussion was moderated by Dan Abrams.